Click the book titles or cover images to visit their Literary Flits book review pages.

 If you missed any earlier WorldReads posts, I have already 'visited'

 Americas: Argentina, Brazil, Canada, Colombia, Jamaica, Mexico, United States of America,

-Asia: China, India, Iraq, Iran, Israel, Japan, Pakistan, Russia, Singapore, South Korea, Syria, Turkey
+Asia: India, Iraq, Iran, Israel, Japan, Pakistan, Russia, Singapore, South Korea, Syria, Turkey

 Australasia: Australia, New Zealand,

-In March I will be highlighting five books by Malaysian authors.
+In January I will be highlighting five books by Austrian authors.
 See you on the 5th to find out which ones!